gracefulife/clova-developer-guide/en/CIC/References/ContentTemplates/AlarmList.md

 # AlarmList Template

-The AlarmList template is used in providing information of multiple alarms for the client to display on the client's screen.
-When the user requests for a list of alarms, CIC sends the list of alarms registered by the user to the client, in the form of the AlarmList template.
+The AlarmList template is used in providing information of multiple alarms for the client to display on the client screen.
+When the user requests a list of alarms, CIC sends the list of alarms registered by the user to the client in the form of the AlarmList template.

 <div class="note">
 <p><strong>Note!</strong></p>
-<p>The following is the restrictions in using alarm:</p>
+<p>The following restrictions apply when using the AlarmList template:</p>
 <ul>
   <li>Voice requests can be used only to add an alarm or to check a list of alarms.</li>
   <li>To modify or delete an alarm, the user must use the Clova app.</li>